-At times, interagency relations can be strained and frustrating, and responsible national authorities may not communicate vital information to national agencies or regional contacts.
+At times, interagency relations can be strained and frustrating, and relevant national authorities may not communicate vital information to national agencies or regional contacts.
 Such situations, which often arise from a lack of understanding or planning, can defeat any hope of coming to grips with IUU fishing.

-The objective of this document is to prevent such situations from occurring by providing guidelines of best practices for the implementation of IOTC Resolution 16/11 on port State measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (IOTC PSMR) in terms of regional cooperation and national interagency coordination.
+The objective of this document is to improve the implementation of the IOTC's Resolution 16/11 on port State measures to prevent, deter and eliminate illegal, unreported and unregulated fishing (IOTC PSMR) through best practices in national interagency coordination and in regional cooperation.

-The Guidelines are almost identical to the 2009 FAO Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (FAO Agreement) and the best practices of countries to implement each requirement - including IOTC Contracting Parties and Cooperating Non-Contracting Parties (CPCs) and other countries in the international community.
+These Guidelines are coherent with the 2009 FAO Agreement on Port State Measures (FAO PSMA) and the best practices of countries to implement each requirement - including IOTC Contracting Parties and Cooperating Non-Contracting Parties (CPCs) and other countries in the international community.

-The Guidelines are intended to provide practical information and guidance to port State competent authorities (or administration) that can be adapted to reflect national practices, policies and other relevant international arrangements in force governing the management of highly migratory species, the control of fishing and fishing related activities and the implementation of port State measures.
+These Guidelines are intended to provide practical information and guidance to port State competent authorities and administrations.
+They can be adapted to reflect national practices and policies and other international arrangements that govern the management of highly migratory species, the control of fishing and fishing-related activities, and the implementation of port State measures.